zde37/pinata-go-sdk/README.md

 # Pinata Go SDK (Unofficial)

-**Disclaimer:** This is not the official Pinata Go SDK.
-This is a community version built by a user interested in Pinata's services(Me).
+**Disclaimer:** This is not the official Pinata Go SDK...yet :).
+This is a community version built by a user interested in Pinata's services.

 The Pinata Go SDK is a comprehensive Go library for interacting with the Pinata API, a popular service for pinning content to IPFS (InterPlanetary File System).
 This SDK provides an easy-to-use interface for developers to integrate Pinata's functionality into their Go applications.